eperinan/workshop-todolist-akka-persistance/README.md

 Repository with my solution for a private training of 47deg related with Akka persistent, EventSourcing and API Rest.

-In this training I am using Scala, AKKA (http, actor, persistent), Circe, ProtocolBuffer and LevelDB.
+In this training I am using Scala, Akka (http, actor, persistent), Circe, ProtocolBuffer and LevelDB.

 To run the application: